Edward R. Welles: Career in Red Wing

 Welles was appointed to organize the parish of Christ Church in Red Wing, Minnesota, and became its rector, a post he retained until 1874.
 He received the degree of Doctor of Sacred Theology from Racine College in 1874.

 Bishop of Wisconsin

-He was consecrated as Bishop of Wisconsin on October 25, 1874, in St Thomas' Church, New York City, by Presiding Bishop Benjamin B. Smith.
+He was consecrated as Bishop of Wisconsin on October 25, 1874, in St Thomas' Church, New York City with Presiding Bishop Benjamin B. Smith as chief consecrator.
 He assumed the title Bishop of Milwaukee in 1886 following the creation of the Episcopal Diocese of Fond du Lac as a separate jurisdiction.
 He died in office on October 20, 1888.